 If you’re a fan of the black and yellow label, you’d certainly be interested in learning what these random orbital sanders have to offer.

-They also have pretty much the same speed range and, at the same time, are around 25% cheaper so excellent news indeed.
-The rubber over-mold and a separate counterweight inside the tool seem to do a good job in reducing vibrations and make sanding large jobs easier on the hand.
+They also have pretty much the same speed range and, at the same time, are around 25% cheaper, so excellent news indeed.
+The rubber over-mold and a separate counterweight inside the tool seem to do a good job of reducing vibrations and making sanding large jobs easier on the hand.

 The handgrip is not too big and would be a good fit for smaller hands.

 What else do these two sanders have to offer?
 Let’s see…

 The dust collection works pretty well, even with the dust bag attached.
 That’s a surprise, isn’t it?
 The bag features an innovative one-hand locking system, which is handy.
 Mostly because usually the dust bags or canisters are a real pain to attach securely.
 Overall they are solid, reliable tools.

 Not too noisy and easy to use.
 The light weight allows you to maneuver easily, and you don’t have to fight the tool along the way.

 If you need more convincing, you can check the links for users’ reviews ———->>>>

 DEWALT DWE6421K and DEWALT DWE6423K

 8. Makita BO5030K 5-Inch Random Orbit Sander and